Harshvardhan Rane: Debut and early work (2007-2015)

-Sanam Teri Kasam and progression (2016-present)
+Sanam Teri Kasam and career progression (2016-2023)

-Rane made his Hindi film debut with Sanam Teri Kasam.
-He portrayed a lawyer opposite Pakistani actress Mawra Hocane.
-Hindustan Times noted, "Rane as Inder, delivers a controlled and poised performance.
+Rane made his Hindi film debut with the 2016 film, Sanam Teri Kasam.
+He portrayed a lawyer and ex-convict opposite Pakistani actress Mawra Hocane.
+A Hindustan Timess critic noted: "Rane as Inder, delivers a controlled and poised performance.
 He lights up the screen with his strong and well-chiselled physique and emotes superbly through his eyes."
-While News18 mentioned him as "one of the most incredible performer."
+Kriti Tulsiani of News18 mentioned him as "one of the most incredible performer."
 He received Stardust Award for Superstar of Tomorrow – Male nomination for the film.
 In 2017, he did a cameo in Fidaa opposite Sai Pallavi.

 Rane had two films in 2018.
 He first portrayed Maj.
 Harbhajan Singh in J P Dutta's Paltan, opposite Monica Gill.
-Hindustan Times said, "Harshvardhan Rane commit fully to his part with noses-flaring and eyebrows furrowing the brow."
+Raja Sen from Hindustan Times said, "Harshvardhan Rane commit fully to his part with noses-flaring and eyebrows furrowing the brow."
 He then portrayed a kidnapper in Kavacham.
-Deccan Chronicle stated, "Harshavardhan Rane justifies his cameo."
+The critic from Deccan Chronicle stated that Rane "justifies his cameo."

 In 2020, he portrayed a gangster opposite Sanjeeda Sheikh in Taish.
 It released as a feature film and a six episodic series.
-Bollywood Hungama noted, "Rane looks dashing and gives a first-rate performance."
-Times of India said, " Rane, as ruthless gangster Pali, is impactful with the exception of his confrontational scene with Samrat."
+A reviewer of Bollywood Hungama noted, "Rane looks dashing and gives a first-rate performance."
+Pallabi Dey Purkayastha of Times of India said, "Rane, as ruthless gangster Pali, is impactful with the exception of his confrontational scene with Samrat."